✔ Professional MS Project courses . You are taught by certified experts.

 Background & Overview

 Microsoft actually purchased the original software behind what is now Microsoft Project in 1985.
 Since then it has released multiple versions and improvements to Project, in line with Microsoft Office updates.
-Confusingly while Project is part of the Microsoft Office family it is not included with the Microsoft Office suite and so needs to be purchased separately.
+Confusingly, while Project is part of the Microsoft Office family it is not included with the Microsoft Office suite.
+It needs to be purchased separately.

-It’s “work breakdown structure” (WBS) requires project managers to split the project into a whole series of tasks, with costs attached to each, and interdependencies.
-The key modules that it contains are work, teams, schedules and finances.
+It’s “work breakdown structure” (WBS) requires project managers to split the project into a whole series of tasks, with costs and interdependencies attached to each.
+It’s key modules are work, teams, schedules and finances.

 The recent versions of Project are: